Booking Information

 Other relevant information

 The walk from St Mary’s Church to the other venues takes around 15–20 minutes via the shortest route.
 Our route guides will be positioned along the way to help you find your path with ease.
-There is a 45‑minute interval between the end of the opening concert in St Mary’s Church and the start at 13:00 of the concerts in the other venues, giving you plenty of time to enjoy the walk.
+There is a 45‑minute pause between the end of the opening concert in St Mary’s Church and the start of the concerts at 13:00 in the other venues, giving you plenty of time to enjoy the walk.

-If you feel the distance may be too far, you are welcome to use our coach.
-It will depart from St Mary’s Church shortly after the opening concert and will take you to the bus stop next to Trinity Methodist Church in the centre of Mirfield.
-From there, it is less than a 5‑minute walk to the other venues.
+It will depart from St. Mary’s Church at 12:30 sharp and will take you to the bus stop near Trinity Church on the Huddersfield Road.
+From there, it is just a 5‑minute walk to the other venues.
+This bus is only for people with a reservation.

 Parking